lifemikey/objectstorage-swift/archive-your-data-using-softlayer-object-storage-and-netapp-altavault.md

    {:important}
 4. Click **Apply**.

-You now have a minimally configured AltaVault appliance in your {{site.data.keyword.BluSoftlayer}} environment.
+You now have a configured AltaVault appliance in your {{site.data.keyword.BluSoftlayer}} environment.
 The next step is to mount the NFS share you previously configured.

 1. Click the **Mount Commands** tab on the **NFS** screen.
 2. Enter the command on a Linux machine in your environment (see Figure 8.)